MalasadaTech/thruntellisearch-learning/02 - Masquerades/05 - Actioning the PuTTy Lure Intel.md

 ## Summary

 We have successfully identified additional lures.
 The thractor is also using PuTTy lures.
 We continued actioning indicators in this ongoing cycle.
+We used Proofpoint as external validation.